 An extensive sight-seeing tour of New Delhi visiting:-

-Qutub Minar – 13 km to the south of Connaught Circus at Lalkote of 8th century Tomor Rajputs, the 72.5 m high Victory Pillar stands as a victory stand of a Muslim King Kutub-ud-din-Aibak in India.
-At Kila Roy Pithora, on the dilapidated fort of the last Hindu king Prithwiraj, this victory stand was made like throne in Gajni.
+Qutub Minar – 13 km to the south of Connaught Circus at Lalkote of 8th-century Tomar Rajputs, the 72.5 m high Victory Pillar stands as a victory stand of a Muslim King Kutub-ud-din-Aibak in India.
+At Kila Roy Pithora, on the dilapidated fort of the last Hindu king Prithviraj, this victory stand was made like a throne in Gajni.
 In 1199 Kutub-ud-Din started its construction and it was completed in 1236 by Iltutmish, the son-in-law of Kutub.
 Rajpath, past the imposing India Gate, Parliament House, the President’s Residence and would end with a drive through the Diplomatic Enclave.

 President House – The official residence of President of India, the building is another attraction of the New Delhi.
 It has remained home to the former British Viceroy of India till 1950.
-The magnificent structure is the finest example of Indo-British architectural monument which has caught attention of thousand of tourist all over the world.
-Night stay in Delhi.
+The magnificent structure is the finest example of the Indo-British architectural monument which has caught the attention of thousands of tourist all over the world.

 The day will end with a luxurious night saty at the hotel.